Pepsi Zero Sugar Marathon Relay

 Do we need five runners?

 You may have three, four, or five runners.
 A runner may run more than one leg, but they must be consecutive.
 If you want to have two runners, you should each just sign up for the half-marathon instead.
+(That way you can both be drinking beer together after the race!)

 How long are the legs?